 After many years of running fine wirehairs we started a breeding program in 1996.
 We only breed with proven hunting lines that have hunt test or field trial titles as well as all health testing completed.
 Check out our breeding philosophy page for more information.
 We strongly believe in North American Versatile Hunting Dog Association’s hunt test system.
 Our breeding program has received five NAVHDA Natural Ability breeder’s awards, one Utility breeders award and have had several dogs attend the NAVHDA Invitational.

-Both of us are hardcore bird hunters who have spent 1000’s of hours hunting birds in all of the western states with multiple wirehairs.
+Dad and I are hardcore bird hunters who have spent 1000’s of hours hunting birds in all of the western states with multiple wirehairs.
 We have always been bird hunters first and foremost.
 Breeding, dog training and hunt testing are all by-products of this hunting passion.
 We have sold dogs to many very satisfied hunters across the west.
-In 2016 dad retired from the BBK and I became the sole owner of the Kennel and breeding business.
+In 2016 dad retired from the BBK.
+Jill and I are now the sole owners of the breeding program.

 Details of our family history with bird hunting and bird dogs

-Dad grew and spent the majority of his life in Northern Utah.
+Dad spent the majority of his life in Northern Utah.
 He came from a family of bird hunters his father raised and bred English setters in the 1940s through the 1960s.
-Dad guided waterfowl hunters at the Millionaire waterfowl club on the bear river floodplain in the 1970s.
+Dad guided waterfowl hunters at the Millionaire Duck Club on the bear river floodplain in the 1970s.
 Dad owned and hunted over many setters, Labs, Chesapeake’s before settling on wirehairs as his breed of choice.

 The Bachman Bay Kennels line of wirehairs was originally created to hunt the diverse marshes and uplands of the great salt lake ecosystem.
 The name Bachman Bay is a spinoff of the name Ogden Bay which was the name of the wildlife area dad managed and I grew up on.
 At Ogden Bay we used wirehairs for hunting ducks, geese, swans, pheasants, snipe and quail.
 We frequently went into the west desert to chase huns and chukars and ventured up to southern Idaho for day trips.
 For about 20 years at different points in our lives both Dad and I were absolutely obsessed with waterfowl hunting.
 We collectively owned thousands and thousands of decoys as well as every style of duck boat, coffin, layout boat, layout blind, scull boat imaginable.
 Later in our lives both of us became deeply involved in chasing upland game birds as well as doing hunt tests and field trials.